-- Ask Do you think I have a good memory?
+- Ask Do you think I've got a good memory?
 Do you want to test the teacher?
 Then close the book and put it down on your desk.
 Say Ask me some questions about the photos in Lessons 1 and 2.
-Find out how much I can remember! - Give students, in small groups, two minutes to look at the two photos and write questions about them.
-Write question words on the board: Who, Where, What, and How many.
-Remind students to use the present progressive as they ask questions about the actions happening in the photo.
+Find out how much I can remember! - Give students two minutes to look at the two photos and write questions about them in small groups.
+Write question words on the board: Who, Where, What and How many.
+Remind students to use the present continuous as they ask questions about the actions happening in the photo.
 Invite different students to ask you their questions.
 Try to answer them.